-Acicis may also arrange fieldtrips to development and community-based organisations so that students can gain first-hand knowledge of the development sector in Yogyakarta.
-Students must demonstrate adequate preparation for each seminar and fieldtrip through informed contributions to discussions and activities in order to pass this component.
+Acicis may also arrange case study visits to development and community-based organisations so that students can gain first-hand knowledge of the development sector in Yogyakarta.
+Students must demonstrate adequate preparation for each seminar and case study visit through informed contributions to discussions and activities in order to pass this component.
 A sample list of seminars and accompanying readings is provided in Appendix I.